NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 AgencyAnalytics YouTube Channel Analytics

 There’s also an Advanced mode that can be triggered by clicking the text link in the upper-right-hand corner of your YouTube Analytics tab within your YouTube Studio.
-This view will offer more customization to dig deeper into your data.
+This view will offer more customization to dig deeper into your YouTube channel analytics, allowing you to track various metrics and data for your channel.

-But aside from planning, creating, and editing new content, you’ll also need to stay on top of your YouTube analytics.
-By tracking these insights, you’ll be in a better position to measure the results of past videos and determine if your client’s current strategy is on par.
-If you’re managing
+But aside from planning, creating, and editing new content on public YouTube channels, you’ll also need to stay on top of your YouTube analytics.
+By tracking these insights through the YouTube Studio app, you’ll be in a better position to measure the results of past videos and determine if your client’s current strategy is on par.

 These include:

 Whether you’re growing the channel organically or through paid ads, efficiently analyzing and reporting results can be a challenge for agencies.
 To solve this, use a dedicated YouTube dashboard to pull relevant metrics and KPIs and develop data visualization automatically.
-Experiment with the best combination of tools that work best for you and your clients.
+Experiment with the best combination of tools that work best for you and your clients, including YouTube video marketing analytics to track and analyze metrics for specific videos on your channel.

 Consolidate YouTube Insights in One Place